-The J Zone uranium deposit was discovered during the winter 2010 drilling program at Waterbury Lake.
+The J Zone uranium deposit was discovered during the winter 2010 drill program at Waterbury Lake.
 The second drill hole of the campaign, WAT10-063A, was an angled hole drilled from a peninsula extending into McMahon Lake.
-It intersected 10.5 metres of uranium mineralization grading 1.91% U3O8 including 1.0 metres grading 13.87% U3O8 as well as an additional four metres grading at 0.16% U3O8.
+It intersected 10.5 metres of uranium mineralization grading 1.91% U3O8, including 1.0 metre grading 13.87% U3O8 as well as an additional four meters grading at 0.16% U3O8.
 The J Zone deposit discovery was made after Hathor Uranium had discovered the adjacent Roughrider Uranium deposit under the northern limb of McMahon Lake in 2008.

 The J Zone deposit is currently defined by 268 drill holes intersecting uranium mineralization over a combined east-west strike length of up to 700 metres and a maximum north-south lateral width of 70 metres.
 Uranium mineralization is generally found within several metres of the sub-Athabasca unconformity at depth ranges of 195 to 230 metres below surface at the J Zone.
-Mineralization occurs in three distinct settings: (1) entirely hosted within the Athabasca sandstones, entirely within the basement metasedimentary gneisses or straddling the unconformity between them.
+Mineralization occurs in three distinct settings: (1) entirely hosted within the Athabasca sediments, (2) entirely within the metasedimentary gneisses or (3) straddling the boundary between them.

 Estimated Mineral Resources

 - Mineral resources are not mineral reserves and have not demonstrated economic viability.
 All figures have been rounded to reflect the relative accuracy of the estimates.

 - The J Zone Mineral Resource estimate was prepared for the Company by GeoVector Management Inc. in accordance with CIM Definition Standards (2005) and NI 43-101 with an effective date of September 6, 2013.